-The construction accident attorneys at the Law Offices of Jeffrey S. Glassman can make sure that a death benefit settlement or court award provides your family with full and fair compensation.
+The construction accident attorneys at the Jeffrey Glassman Injury Lawyers can make sure that a death benefit settlement or court award provides your family with full and fair compensation.
 Unfortunately, it's not unusual for an employer or insurance carrier to try to shortchange a family in an attempt to save money and reduce their costs.

 The deceased worker's spouse and children typically qualify for workers' compensation death benefits.
 Claims can become complicated when they're disputed or when they involve adult children or estranged spouses.
 Again, it's a good idea to have an attorney on your side to provide legal support and peace of mind at this emotional and stressful time.

 Our attorneys handle these cases on a regular basis and work with the best experts in the country who can help you prove your case.
 Medical experts are often needed to confirm a cause of death and an economic expert can demonstrate that the deceased worker's lifetime earnings are much higher than estimates provided by the employer or insurance carrier.

 You can read more about death benefits in Massachusetts here.Construction Worker Accidents and Fatalities in Massachusetts

 Construction accident deaths reportedly accounted for 36% of the 69 deaths that occurred in Massachusetts in 2018.
 Nearly one-third of those deaths were caused by a fall, slip or trip and 10 workers died as a result of coming into contact with an object or equipment.

 A quick scan of the headlines shows a number of recent fatal construction worker accidents in the greater Boston area:

 - A worker died while disassembling a crane at a worksite.